 Simpson University’s History Department includes 22 students and three professors.
 The history major is designed for students who may pursue careers in education, public history, business, commerce, government, or politics.
 It offers specializations in pre-law, U.S. history, European history, and non-U.S./non-Western history.
 For more information, visit simpsonu.edu/history.

 Phi Alpha Theta was established in 1921 by a professor at the University of Arkansas.

-In addition to Phi Alpha Theta, Simpson University also has chapters of the following national honor societies: Alpha Chi, Kappa Mu Epsilon (mathematics), Psi Chi (psychology), and Alpha Sigma Lambda (for adults in the continuing studies program).
+In addition to Phi Alpha Theta, Simpson University also has chapters of the following national honor societies: Alpha Chi, Kappa Mu Epsilon (mathematics), Psi Chi (psychology), and Alpha Sigma Lambda (for adults in the Adult Studies program).